offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Introduction\/Configuration)_TOPIC/i`

-Objects can be created, accessed, and modified through either a REST web interface or a standard command-line interface called kubectl.
+Objects can be created, accessed, and modified through either a REST web interface or a command-line interface called kubectl.
 Changes can be supplied in two ways:

  * Imperative configuration - specify which actions to take on which objects (via kubectl).